Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Applications: Collapses of the bounded width hierarchies for some classes of infinite structures

-The computation of a strong normal form is costly and can be performed in 2-ExpSpace.
-In order to obtain a 2NExpTime-algorithm, we rather compute a normal form $\mathcal F_i$ for $\Phi_i$ (by Lemma 3.1 in~\cite{MMSNP}), which can be done in doubly exponential-time.
-The consequence of not working with a strong normal form is that the clone $\cann[1]{\Pol(\rel A_{\mathcal F_i})}\actson \rel A_{\mathcal F_i}/{\Aut(\rel A_{\mathcal F_i})}$ is not a core; its core is the action considered for the strong normal form.
-Deciding whether such a clone admits a minion homomorphism to an affine clone is in NP~\cite[Corollary 6.8]{MetaChenLarose}.
+Fix $i\in\{1,\dots,p\}$.
+Let $\Psi_i$ be a normal form associated with $\Phi_i$, which can be computed in double exponential time, and where $\Psi$ itself can be of size doubly exponential in the size of $\Phi_i$.
+By Corollary~\ref{cor:finite-structure-MMSNP}, $\neg\Psi_i$ is equivalent to a Datalog program if, and only if, $\Pol(\rel B_{\Psi_i})$ does not admit a minion homomorphism to an affine clone.
+Deciding this property is in NP~\cite[Corollary 6.8]{MetaChenLarose}.
 We obtain overall a 2NExpTime algorithm.
 The complexity lower bound is Theorem~18 in~\cite{BourhisLutz}. \end{proof}